justin-marian/router/README.md

   - Sets the destination MAC address to broadcast.

 - **Initializing ARP Header for ARP Requests:**
-  - Initializes various fields in the ARP header, including hardware type, protocol type, operation (request), source and target hardware addresses, and source protocol address.
+  - Initializes various fields in the ARP header:
+    - hardware type
+    - protocol type
+    - operation (request)
+    - source and target hardware addresses (MACs)
+    - source protocol address.

 - **Updating Packet Length Based on Ethernet and ARP Headers:**
   - Adjusts the length of the packet buffer in the router based on the sizes of the Ethernet and ARP headers.